Our site also has specific information about

 You do not need to pay anyone for your child’s personal care at school and you cannot use the money in your child’s plan for a different personal carer.

 Your child’s school will provide personal care until at least 2023, while a decision is made by governments about who will deliver personal care in the future.
 We are working with the NDIA to confirm how personal care will be delivered in the future.

 If your child gets support under the SDTP nothing will change for your child until at least 2023.
 We’ll continue to fund and provide the program until then.

 You cannot use the money in your child’s NDIS plan for a different transport provider.

 If your child is an NDIS participant and does not use the SDTP, you need to

 talk to the NDIA about how they may help your child get to and from school.

 We are working with the NDIA to confirm how school transport for children with disabilities will be delivered in the future.

 School leaver employment supports

-The NDIS funds a range of post-school supports to help young people with disability move from school into employment or other options, for example:
+The NDIS funds a range of post-school supports to help young people with disabilities move from school into employment or other options, for example:

 - social and community participation